Ernyoke/ervin-szilagyi-static-site/src/articles/terragrunt-for-multi-region-multi-account-deployments.md

 1. We started writing our Terraform code.
 We put everything in a single Terraform project.
 We relied on `tfvars` files to have inputs for different environments and regions.
 1. We shortly ran into a scaling problem: attempting to do an `apply` went from a few minutes to a few tens of minutes.
 Moreover, we run into so communication and deployment issues in terms of certain changes being deployed to production before we wanted them.
 1. Our Terraform project got bigger and bigger.
 We decide to slice it somehow into smaller pieces.
 We introduced the internal concept of "stacks" (this was well before the introduction of Terraform Cloud Stacks).
-A "stack" essentially is a Terraform project deploying a part of our infrastructure.
+From our point of view, a "stack" essentially was a Terraform project deploying a well-defined part of our infrastructure.
 Each stack could use resources deployed by other stacks by relying on Terraform outputs and [`terraform_remote_state`](https://developer.hashicorp.com/terraform/language/state/remote-state-data) or just by simply using data sources.
 1. With the introduction of stacks we had different projects for networking, databases, ETL (we used mainly AWS Batch), storage (S3 buckets), and so on.
 This worked for a while until we ran into another problem.
 At first, it was easy to follow which stack depends on which other stack, but shortly we ran into the issue of circular dependencies.
 Stack A could create resources used by stack B, while also relying on resources created by stack B. Obviously, this is bad, and at this point, there is no entity to check and police our dependencies.
 1. Moreover, we run into another problem.
 Certain resources are needed only for certain environments.
 For example, I need a read replica only for prod, for testing and development I can get by with only the main database.
 In the beginning, we could solve this by having conditions on whether we want to deploy the resource in the current environment or not.
 At a certain point, we notice that we have to place these conditions in many places, adding a lot of complexity baggage to our infrastructure code.
 1. So we decided to introduce Terragrunt.

-To answer our initial question, we chose Terragrunt because:
+To answer the initial question, we chose Terragrunt because:
 - It solved the dependency hell we encountered.
-With Terragrunt we have to be explicit in defining on who does our current module depends.
+With Terragrunt we have to be explicit in defining on who our current module depends.
 - It fits the multi-region/multi-account approach.
 In case we dour our modules wisely, we use only the necessary modules for each region/environment.
 The catch here is that we have to modularize our code and we do it adequately, which might be not as easy as we would expect.
 - By introducing versioning for our modules, we could evolve different environments at their own pace.

 Now, all of these come with a price: refactoring.
 Terragrunt relies on Terraform modules.
-Our initial code was not as modular as we might expected.
+Our initial code was not as modular as we might expect.
 So we had to do a lot of refactoring, which also came with an even bigger challenge: state management and transferring resources between states.

 ## How does Terragrunt Work?